2025 WNBA playoffs: Game 2

 Game two began as close as game one had been with the teams going back and forth.
 It was a high-scoring quarter, which the Mercury won 27–24.
 The Aces' improved their defensive play during the second quarter and limited the Mercury to just ten points.
 The Aces won the quarter 22–10 and took a nine-point lead into halftime.
-Coming out of the half, both teams played well on offense and scored a total of fifty four points in the quarter.
+Coming out of the half, both teams played well on offense and scored a total of fifty-four points in the quarter.
 Las Vegas prevailed 30–24 to expand their lead to fifteen points.
 The fourth quarter was lower scoring, finishing 17–15 in favor of the Mercury.
 The result didn't put much of a dent in the Aces lead, and Las Vegas took the game by thirteen points.
 They won both home games to go up in the series two games to zero.

-The Aces had three players score in double-figures and were led by Jackie Young who scored thirty two points.
-A'ja Wilson scored twenty eight points, and Chelsea Gray added ten points.
-The Mercury also had three players score in double-digits and were led by Kahleah Copper with twenty three points.
-Satou Sabally scored twenty two points, and Alyssa Thomas added ten points.
+The Aces had three players score in double-figures and were led by Jackie Young who scored thirty-two points, to include setting a WNBA Finals record for most points in a quarter (twenty-one in the 3rd quarter).
+A'ja Wilson scored twenty-eight points, and Chelsea Gray added ten points.
+The Mercury also had three players score in double-digits and were led by Kahleah Copper with twenty-three points.
+Satou Sabally scored twenty-two points, and Alyssa Thomas added ten points.
 Natasha Mack reached double figures in rebounds with ten.
 Chelsea Gray recorded a double-double by adding ten assists to go with her ten points.
 A'ja Wilson also recorded her fourth double-double of the playoffs by grabbing fourteen assists.